This post presents complete information on the job description of an accounting intern, to boost your knowledge of what they do.

-An accounting internship is an entry-level, non-permanent accounting position with a firm or company sponsor.
+An accounting intern is an entry-level, non-permanent accounting position with a firm or company sponsor.

 The sponsor may either be a company in industry, Certified Public Accounting (CPA) firm, or a government agency.